Crohn’s Friendly Shrimp Recipe With Asparagus and Peppers

 Crohn’s Friendly Shrimp Recipe and Asparagus Overview

 This Crohn’s friendly shrimp recipe features great tasting shrimp or prawns seasoned with body-friendly spices, flavorful parsley white rice, the earthy sweetness of yellow bell peppers and asparagus.
-Not only is it easy to prepare, but it is also very healthful for people needing to take it easy with their body by using ingredients that will not aggravate symptoms of IBD making this a Crohn’s friendly recipe you won’t want to miss.
+Not only is this Crohn’s meal easy to prepare, but it is also very healthful for people needing to take it easy with their body.
+The ingredients used will not aggravate symptoms of IBD making this a Crohn’s friendly recipe you won’t want to miss.

 Crohn’s Friendly Shrimp Recipe and Asparagus Ingredients